IQSS/dataverse/scripts/spam/spamassassin/README.md

 Text::SpamAssassin (get it here: https://metacpan.org/pod/Text::SpamAssassin).

 Install the dataverse validation scripts (`dataverse-spam-validator.pl`, and the wrapper scripts `dataverse-spam-validator` and `dataset-spam-validator`) somewhere; for example, `/usr/local/dataverse-admin/spam`.
-Note that the rules file (`dataverse_spam_prefs.cf`; maintained separately, outside of the main github source tree) needs to be installed in tehe same directory.
+Note that the rules file (`dataverse_spam_prefs.cf`; maintained separately) needs to be installed in the same directory.
 The directory above is used in the curl examples below.
 If installed in a different directory, adjust the commands, and edit the wrapper scripts to reflect that.

 Configure external validation via the API: